kristofferkjeldby/SitecoreSuggest/README.md

 |chat|gpt-4|(8193)|
 |chat|gpt-3.5-turbo|(4097)|

-Some of the completions models are really old.
-The default model is set to `text-davinci-003` which is a completions model comparable to the `gpt-3.5-turbo` model (commonly referred to as ChatGPT), but without is multi-turn capability (that is back-and-forth chatting).
+Some of the completions models are really old, and most is currently being phased out.
+The default model is set to `gpt-3.5-turbo-instruct` which is a completions model comparable to the `gpt-3.5-turbo` model (commonly referred to as ChatGPT), but without is multi-turn capability (that is back-and-forth chatting).

 ## Language support